Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Enzyme.md

 ## Mechanics

-- Ensure substrates collide in the correct orientation
+- Ensures substrates collide in the correct orientation
-- Stress bonds so that they break more easily
+- Stresses bonds so that they break more easily
-- Change local environment to favour the reaction, e.g. different pH
+- Changes local environment to favour the reaction, e.g. different pH
 - Active site side chains can participate directly in the reaction

 ## Factors affecting reaction rate